 \section{Introduction}

 Compiler fuzzing~\cite{chen2020survey,marcozzi2019compiler,chen2016empirical} has proven effective in improving the reliability of production compilers such as GCC and rustc, uncovering numerous bugs over the past decades.
 Existing methods can be broadly categorized into two types: generation-based and mutation-based.
-Generation-based fuzzers, such as Csmith~\cite{yang2011finding} and YARPGen~\cite{livinskii2020random,livinskii2023fuzzing}, generate syntactically valid programs from scratch using the compiler's input grammar.
-However, ensuring the semantic correctness of these test programs often requires substantial manual effort to design templates, particularly for modern programming languages with intricate features such as ownership and macros, which limits their scalability and adaptability.
+Generation-based fuzzers, such as Csmith~\cite{yang2011finding} and YARPGen~\cite{livinskii2020random,livinskii2023fuzzing}, generate syntactically valid programs from scratch based on the compiler's input grammar.
+However, ensuring the semantic validity of these test programs often requires substantial manual effort to design templates, particularly for modern programming languages with intricate features such as ownership and macros, which limits their scalability and adaptability.

-In contrast, mutation-based fuzzers such as GrayC~\cite{even2023grayc} and MetaMut~\cite{ou2024mutators}, which generate new test programs by applying mutation operators (i.e., mutators) to existing real-world programs (i.e., seed programs), are often preferred for compiler fuzzing, as they leverage existing code to avoid the need for designing complex templates and preserve both the syntactic and semantic correctness of test programs.
-That being said, their effectiveness heavily depends on the quality and expressiveness of the mutators they employ.
+In contrast, mutation-based fuzzers such as GrayC~\cite{even2023grayc}, MetaMut~\cite{ou2024mutators}, and TyMut~\cite{wang2025fuzzing}, which generate new test programs by applying mutation operators (i.e., mutators) to existing real-world programs (i.e., seed programs), are often preferred for compiler fuzzing, as they leverage existing code to avoid the need for designing complex templates and preserve both the syntactic and semantic validity of test programs.
+That being said, their effectiveness heavily depends on the quality and expressiveness of the mutators.
 Moreover, existing mutation-based fuzzers still face several major challenges in mutator design and implementation: